nczmoo/dcs100/readme.md

     Should pay lines be exponential?
 I had 4 pay lines active but only 1 line won.
 Kinda invalidates having more than one pay line.
         No. It's fine as is.
+    Why do players have to click "To Slots" instead of just going straight to slots when they've exited?

 DESIGN